 The German bike industry has always been a star of the Eurobike show and this year's event only further reinforced that trend.
-Carbon fibre once again is the primary material of choice for ultralight principals such as AX-Lightness, THM-Carbones and Carbonice, but companies such as Tune, German A, Trickstuff and Acros continue to demonstrate that aluminium still has its place.
+Carbon fiber once again is the primary material of choice for ultralight principals such as AX-Lightness, THM-Carbones and Carbonice, but companies such as Tune, German A, Trickstuff and Acros continue to demonstrate that aluminum still has its place.

 Here's some more details on a few highlights but be sure to browse through the image gallery for even more lustworthy bits and pieces such to whet your tech weenie appetite – and your wallet.

 Staggeringly light road disc wheels from AX-Lightness

 AX-Lightness showed off a range of astoundingly light road disc wheels, all built with carbon fiber clincher or tubular rims built in the company's German headquarters.

 Road disc brake clinchers weighing just 1,110g per pair?
 Yes, please

 Headlining the range are the P 24T ED tubulars, built around Extralite CyberFront and CyberRear six-bolt disc hubs and straight-pull, ultra-thin stainless steel spokes for a claimed weight of just 880g.
 Clinchers weigh as little as 1,110g per set.

 AX-Lightness doesn't seem to have skimped on the rim features, either.
 Both the tubulars and clinchers are available in 24mm and 38mm depths, while the clinchers are built with a tubeless-ready profile and have a generously sized 18mm internal width.

 AX-Lightness's carbon clincher road rims are generously sized with an 18mm internal width.
 They're also tubeless-compatible